-In A Hot Labor Market, Some Employees Are 'Ghosting' On Bad Bosses
+In A Hot Labor Market, Some Employees Are 'Ghosting' Bad Bosses

 Plus, sometimes quitting in person can be fun.

-"In some ways, people leave who without notice are missing out on one of the most satisfying parts of the human experience, which is quitting a job that you hate," Challenger says.
+"In some ways, people who leave without notice are missing out on one of the most satisfying parts of the human experience, which is quitting a job that you hate," Challenger says.
 "Even if you do it politely, that can be cathartic."

 Kris, the former lifeguard, cites one big reason for not telling off his bosses — the direct, financial impact his ghosting had.